Route Summarization Advantages and Disadvantages

 Routers learn routes from route advertisements.
 Routers advertise the routing information they have in their routing tables.
 Route summarization allows routers to advertise summarized routes.

-We use subnetting to break IP subnets into small IP subnets.
+Subnetting breaks IP subnets into smaller IP subnets.
 Subnetting provides many benefits, but it also creates overhead.
-For example, if we break an IP subnet into eight IP subnets, routers must learn and broadcast eight IP subnets instead of a single IP subnet.
+For example, if you break an IP subnet into eight IP subnets, routers must learn and broadcast eight IP subnets instead of a single IP subnet.

 Route summarization solves this issue.
 It allows routers to advertise contiguous networks as a single summarized or aggregated route.
 They can use it to summarize subnetted routes back to the class boundary.